top of page

 (Matthew 5:21-22)

 Now it’s a fact that Christians sin.
 There is no way around it.
 John said, “If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make Him a liar, and His Word is not in us.”
-(1John 1:8-10) But our sins are forgiven because we have accepted the sacrifice of Jesus and have surrounded our lives to Him.
+(1John 1:8-10) But our sins are forgiven because we have accepted the sacrifice of Jesus and have surrendered our lives to Him.
 We sin because we are in a process of being made in the image of Christ, but it’s a lifelong process.
 Each time sin arises, we are to acknowledge it as sin, not as a character flaw, and repent of it.
 It is forgiven, but we haven’t repented of it evidently because it has arisen in us and we participated in it.
 When we received Christ as our Savior we repented of all our sin.
 But now we realize there is more sin in us, in reality in our flesh, so we must repent of it and allow the Holy Spirit to deal with us about it.
 Now to avoid confusion, our born-again human spirit was born of God.
 It is clean, pure, free of sin and in the continual presence of God.
 But because we live in this world and have this flesh, we have to have dominion over it, so we don’t defile ourselves with sin.
 So again, the sin is forgiven, but we must repent of it.

 In a nutshell, David was suffering the punishment and the consequences for his sin.
 The prophet Nathan had prophesied it and it came to bear.
 Sin has to be punished.
 In the Old Testament there was no complete absolution for sin.
 It is only the sacrifice of Jesus that took all the punishment for sin.
 Those who sin without Jesus will suffer the punishment for sin after this dispensation of grace and mercy has ended.
-For now, there is grace and mercy, and we don’t see the punishment for sin, but the consequences of sin and the consequences of being without God’s protection.
+For now, there is grace and mercy, and we don’t see the punishment for sin, but we do see the consequences of sin and the consequences of being without God’s protection.

 Recent Posts